SamarthWalse10/MOD-64-UP-DOWN-Counter-Verilog/README.md

 ## Contents
 The src directory contains the Verilog source code for the MOD-64 Reconfigurable UP/DOWN Counter.
 The sim directory includes the simulation files and test bench code.
-The docs directory contains the project documentation, including theory, construction details, observations, and results.
 ## Usage
 1. Clone the repository:
     ```bash